top of page

 Before I received Adam's "novel" about his older brother, and was asking around about him, Tom Hand said, "He was a lot like Adam.
 Quiet, shy..."

-Although Adam later said they were not so similar, despite both being quiet, Tom's saying this really resonated with me, as for most of 2024, I have had the rare and somewhat off experience of feeling like I am on a bit of a spiritual path, like I took the pain and trauma of watching October 7th from Charlotte, NC, and traveled myself to Israel to help the families, which in turn helped me heal, which hadn't been possible for ten years in North America...
+Although Adam later said they were not so similar, Tom's saying this really resonated with me, as for most of 2024, I have had the rare and somewhat unusual experience of feeling like I am on a bit of a spiritual path, like I took the pain and trauma of my own horrific decade which culminated in watching the October 7th disaster alone on TV from Charlotte, NC...and like this got me to travel by myself to Israel to help the families...which in turn helped me heal, which hadn't been possible for ten years in North America...

 ...because there's something about Israel...where people don't look away...